jsor/jcarousel/README.markdown

     $('.jcarousel').jcarousel('reload');
 });
 ```
-Existing items should only be manipulated not completely replaced.
+Existing items should only be manipulated not completely replaced:

 ```javascript
 $(function() {